Top 10 Thunderbird Alternatives to Try in 2025

 Email snoozing

 Email snoozing in Spike is easily accessible on its dashboard.
 Whenever you view your email list, you can set up chosen emails on snooze, so you don't receive notifications on incoming messages at certain times of the day.
+According to productivity research from MIT, email snoozing features can improve focus by reducing interruptions during designated work periods.

 Groups